What Is a Bee Nuc?

 Help Raise the Population in Another, Less Hardy Colony

 A nuc can boost the production of your hive during a honey flow.
 Replace empty frames or those filled with sealed honey in a production hive with worker bee frames from the nuc.

 Congested hives are the catalyst for bees to swarm.
 Removing frames from a congested hive to create a nuc will give you space in the existing hive and help you grow your colonies.

 Honey production is variable to many factors.
 However, you can almost always be guaranteed to create nucs each season that you can sell.

 A nuc comes from a currently healthy colony.
 When bee colonies grow and start to get larger than the space they have in their hive, they swarm.

 Right before a swarm is one of the times that a beekeeper creates a nuc.
 They take a few frames from the currently healthy and almost swarming hive.

 Instead of targeting a swarm cell, some beekeepers choose to start a nuc with a frame that has day-old eggs in it.
 The logic behind this is that starting a new colony from stressed, in-swarm mode bees is a negative factor to introduce to a new colony.
 Instead, taking them from a more calm, balanced environment promotes a healthier and more resilient nucleus.

-In the best conditions, a beekeeper takes a frame with a brood (essentially, eggs) from the hive of one of the healthiest, high energy, top-producing and most hygienic queen bees in their farm.
+In the best conditions, a beekeeper takes a frame with a brood (essentially, eggs) from the hive of one of the healthiest, high-energy, top-producing and most hygienic queen bees on their farm.

 Buying a Nuc